 |

-We already know a system where
+We already know a system where one

-one negative elementary charge is bound to
+negative elementary charge is bound to one positive one, forming a new "particle"

-is much smaller that the mass of the proton (and, of course, that our exciton
+and a hydrogen atom is that the mass of the hole is much smaller than the mass of the proton (and, of course, that our exciton

 can only exist in a solid). |